-Some courses may use on-line elements (e.g., e-mail, Avenue to Learn (A2L), LearnLink, web pages, capa, TopHat, ThinkingCap, etc.).
+Some courses may use on-line elements (e.g., e-mail, Avenue to Learn (A2L), web pages, Top Hat, Praxar, etc.).
 Students should be aware that, when they access the electronic components of a course using these elements, private information such as first and last names, usernames for the McMaster e-mail accounts, and program affiliation may become apparent to all other students in the same course.

 The available information is dependent on the technology used.
-Continuation in a course that uses on-line elements will be deemed consent to this disclosure.
+Continuation of a course that uses online elements will be deemed consent to this disclosure.
 If you have any questions or concerns about such disclosure, please discuss this with the course instructor.